execution-flows/fy/documentation_site/docs/getting_started/installation.md

 ```bash
 ./local.fy.sh <path to folder you want to transform>
 ```
-==Note:== The local.fy.sh script is configured with /library/src as the project root folder.
+==Note:== The local.fy.sh script is configured with `/library/src` as the project root folder.
 Only files within this folder can be processed.

-!!! info "Keep Local fy CLI Up to Date"
+!!! warning "Keep Local fy CLI Up to Date"
     Regularly update the local-fy-cli repository to ensure it remains in sync with the primary development fy repo:

     ```bash